ProgressiveCoders/prog-channels/README.md

 ## Development

-Goal: use the slack gem to get channel lists and info, then use the airtable gem (airrecord) to update the Airtable document with latest info.
+First Goal: use the slack gem to get channel lists and info, then use the airtable gem (airrecord) to update the Airtable document with latest info. :check:

+Next Goals: clean it up; document or automate deployment steps; automate build; release a rubygem(?); have fun :)

 ## Contributing